 Each of these industrial protocols can communicate with computers using an Ethernet network connection.
-A key requirement for the system is that there is a software layer that sits between the devices that use the machine-specific protocol for each device.
-This software layer can then, in a generic format, broadcast the current machine status, as well as receiving and sending commands to the machine, using a protocol that it understands.
+A key requirement for the system is that there’s a software layer sitting between the devices that use the machine-specific protocol for each device.
+This software layer can then, in a generic format, broadcast the current machine status.
+It can also receive and send commands to the machine, using a protocol that it understands.

 An Overview of an MES System, where manufacturing devices communicate through a Software Communications Layer.